 C minor scale

-Observation: In the guitar fretboard, to obtain the scale of another note (besides the “C” note that we showed) it is just to move this same drawing to the note that you desire.
-Try testing this doing this same shape in C major scale starting in D note.
-After that, check the notes created comparing them with the table that we showed before.
-This is great.
-Isn’t it?
-This means that we only have to memorize one drawing to each scale!
-In piano we don’t have this privilege.
-Though, the piano presents facilitators advantages.
-Each instrument has its own pros and cons!
+Note: On the fretboard, to obtain the scale of another note (in addition to the “C” note that we show), just move this same shape to the desired note.
+Try this out by making this same shape of the C major scale starting from the D note.
+Then check the generated notes against the table shown earlier.
+That’s great, isn’t it?
+It means that we only need to memorize one shape for each scale!
+On the keyboard, we don’t have that privilege.
+However, the keyboard has numerous other facilitating advantages.
+Each instrument has its pros and cons!

-Ok, returning to the subject, maybe you are asking yourself why a scale is called “major” or “minor”.
+Okay, back to the subject, you may be wondering why one scale is called “major” and the other “minor”.

 This is just a definition.
-The difference in theses scales is in the third degree, in sixth degree and in seventh degree.
-In a “major” scale, theses degrees are major intervals.
-In the “minor” scale, theses degrees are minor intervals.
-This is why we call the first scale “major scale” and the second one “minor scale”.
-As exists other types or scales major and minor, theses basic scales that we just saw receive the name as “natural scales”, because they are the most basic and primitive in music study.
-In the next articles you will understand better this question about “degrees”.
-Don’t worry if you thought they are strange.
+The difference of these scales is in the third, sixth and seventh degrees.
+On the “major” scale, these degrees are major.
+On the “minor” scale, these degrees are minor.
+That is why it was decided to call the first scale “major scale” and the second “minor scale”.
+As there are other types of major and minor scales, these basic scales that we just saw are called “natural scales“, as they are the most basic and primitive in music study.
+In the next articles you will understand the subject of degrees well, so don’t worry if you found these terms strange.

-The “natural major” and “natural minor” scales are also called diatonic major scale and diatonic minor scale.
-The name “diatonic” means “to move in the tonic”.
-Every time we use the term “diatonic” or “diatonic note”, we are saying that this note is part of a natural major or minor scale.
+The “natural major” and the “natural minor” scales are also called major diatonic scale and minor diatonic scale.
+The name “diatonic” means “to move by the tonic”.
+Whenever we use the term “diatonic” or “diatonic note”, we are saying that this note belongs to the natural tonality (or natural key); that is, the note is part of a major or minor natural scale.

 Other music scales

-There are many other scales, as we will see in other topics.
-But the main idea is always the same.
-We have a defined sequence of tones and semitones, and from this we can create a scale starting with the note we want.
-Simply like that.
+There are several other scales, as we will see in other topics.
+But the essence is always the same.
+There is a defined sequence of tones and semitones, and from there, the scale is created starting from the desired note.
+It’s that simple.